New growth figures suggest UK not in recession

 - Published

-The UK's economy grew in the second quarter of this year, contrary to an initial estimate of a contraction, according to revised official data.
+The UK's economy grew in the second quarter of this year, contrary to an initial reading which said it had shrunk, revised official data suggests.

-Economic output rose by 0.2% between April and June, revised up from a previous reading of -0.1%, the Office for National Statistics said.
+Economic output rose by 0.2% between April and June, revised up from a previous reading of -0.1%, the Office for National Statistics (ONS) said.

 It suggests the UK is not currently in recession, as was predicted by the Bank of England earlier this month.